Maupiti Travel Guide

 Money

 Further evidence of Maupiti’s laid-back charm lies in the fact that there are no ATMs on the island.
 Maupiti runs on a cash economy, no credit cards are accepted anywhere.
 How do the locals manage?
 Bank clerks arrive on the island a few times a month to collect cash and deposit it in bank accounts upon their return to Tahiti.
 Bring all the money you need in cash before arriving on the island.
-For such reason, I always traveled with a few emergency Euros or US Dollars which can always be converted.
+For this reason, I always traveled with a few emergency Euros or US Dollars, which can always be converted.

 quote-blue